Hello Friends, In this blog post, I am going to explain HTML quotations and citations.

 This element is used to define the bi-directional override and used to override the current text text direction.
 See the below example for the same.

-In a case of any queries, you can write us at firstname.lastname@example.org we will get back to you ASAP.
+In case of any queries, you can write to us at [email protected] we will get back to you ASAP.

 Please feel free to give your important feedbacks in the comment section below.